Content Management API Scripts

 Content Management API - it's dope

-For cases like these, we employ the usage of the .
+For cases like these, we employ the usage of the Content Management API.

 The Content Management API affords us the flexibility to fetch specific Entries and access all of their fields, update those fields, create new entries, and provide those new entries with fields based off of some other source.

-We use the for this API, using some basic boilerplate setup across scripts to prevent repetition, but allowing any custom new transformations.
+We use the JS SDK for this API, using some basic boilerplate setup across scripts to prevent repetition, but allowing any custom new transformations.

 Usage Instructions